PCMBarber/DnD_Character_Gen/README.md

 ### Terraform

 First, terraform needs to initilise the eks cluster.
-It takes in three inputs as environment variables:
+It takes in these inputs as variables:

 - access_key: **String**
 - secret_key: **String**